Prosthodontics Reimagined: Thriving in a New Era

 - Prepare for emerging trends in prosthodontic practice and patient care.

 - Identify the latest advances in digital technology.

 - Recognize common failures that occur in the prosthodontic practice and indicate how to solve them.

 - Discover the latest information on fixed, removable, digital, and implant dentistry.

-Your registration for this meeting includes up to 19 hours of general session continuing education, access to all education sessions as they happen live, on-demand access to recordings of the main podium sessions, opportunities for speaker Q&A, exclusive corporate content, access to many social events, and more!
+Your registration for this meeting includes up to 19 hours of general session continuing education, on-demand access to recordings of the main podium sessions, opportunities for speaker Q&A, exclusive corporate content, access to many social events, and more!